csnover/dojo-boilerplate/README.md

   presence of an application build profile at `profiles/app.profile.js`.
 * The file `src/app/resources/app.styl` contains all the CSS for the application.
+* Tests using [Intern](http://theintern.io) exist in the `tests` directory.
+  They can be run with `tests/run.sh`.
+The test configuration is at `tests/intern.js` and defaults to using a Sauce Labs tunnel.

 Useful resources
 ----------------